-

 How is the board or other governing body constituted?
 Does the entity have more than one?
 How is responsibility for day-to-day management or oversight allocated?

-The constitution of a company’s board is set out in the company’s constitutional documents (principally, its articles of association).
-The articles will typically set out the minimum and (sometimes) maximum number of directors the company may have, as well (in rare cases) as any specific qualification criteria.
+The constitution of a company’s board is set out in the company’s constitutional documents, particularly its articles of association.
+These articles typically specify the minimum and sometimes maximum number of directors the company may have, as well (in rare cases) as any specific qualification criteria.
 A company’s board can comprise executive directors and non-executive directors (NEDs).
 The boards of most non-publicly traded companies comprise only executive directors, although some larger companies may also appoint NEDs.
 Publicly traded companies will invariably appoint NEDs.

-Executive directors take on the day-to-day running of the company and make business decisions.
-Often, executive directors assume functional titles and roles, such as Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO) and Chief Technical Officer (CTO).
-NEDs do not take part in a company’s management.
-Rather, they scrutinise the executive directors’ decisions and challenge them on strategy and policy.
-NEDs do not usually assume specific roles, although in larger companies it is common for a NED to serve as the company’s Chair and, again in larger companies, a NED will typically serve as the Senior Independent Director (SID).
+Executive directors are responsible for the day-to-day running of the company and making business decisions.
+They often hold functional titles such as Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO) and Chief Technical Officer (CTO).
+NEDs do not participate in the daily management of the company.
+Rather, they scrutinise and challenge the decisions of the executive directors.
+NEDs typically do not hold specific roles, although in larger companies, a NED may serve as the Chair or Senior Independent Director (SID) of a company.
 In addition, under the UK CGC, listed companies may appoint a NED as a liaison between the board and the workforce.
 See question 8 below for more information on NEDs.

-Unlike in some jurisdictions, where a company may have a “supervisory board” and a separate “management board”, UK companies have only one, unitary board.
-Despite their day-to-day roles and responsibilities being different, there is no distinction in law between executive directors and NEDs: all are considered directors with the same powers and duties and the same potential personal liability.
-This means that NEDs must ensure they engage actively in a UK company’s affairs, rather than taking a “back seat”.
+Unlike in some jurisdictions, where a company may have a “supervisory board” and a separate “management board”, UK companies have a single, unitary board.
+Despite the different day-to-day roles of executive directors and NEDs, there is no legal distinction between them; all directors have the same powers, duties, and potential personal liabilities.
+This means that NEDs must actively engage in the company’s affairs rather than taking a passive role.

-A company’s constitution may allow its directors to delegate responsibility for certain decisions to board committees.
-Committee members are often directors, although the constitution can allow non-directors (such as senior managers) to serve as committee members.
-Typical committees include: a nomination committee, which is responsible for director appointments and succession planning; an audit committee, which is responsible for internal audit and reporting and choosing the company’s external auditor; a remuneration committee, which is responsible for setting the directors’ compensation and, increasingly, for setting workforce remuneration generally; and a risk committee, which may assume certain internal risk-reporting functions of the audit committee and other compliance responsibilities.
-Increasingly, boards are now establishing further committees as required, such as a sustainability, corporate social responsibility or ESG committee.
+A company’s constitution may allow its directors to delegate responsibilities to board committees.
+These committees often include directors, but non-directors (such as senior managers) can also serve as committee members.
+Typical committees include: a nomination committee, which is responsible for director appointments and succession planning; an audit committee, which is responsible for internal audit and reporting and choosing the company’s external auditor; a remuneration committee, which is responsible for setting the directors’ compensation and, increasingly, for setting workforce remuneration generally; and a risk committee, which handles internal risk reporting and compliance responsibilities.
+Boards are increasingly establishing additional committees, such as those focused on sustainability, corporate social responsibility or ESG committee.

 UK company law does not require a board to establish committees, nor does it set out the membership requirements or remit of committees.
-However, companies whose securities are traded on a UK regulated market are required to establish an audit committee, and the UK CGC also recommends that listed companies also establish a nomination committee and a remuneration committee.
-The UK CGC also sets out specific independence requirements for members of audit, nomination, and remuneration committees.
-Delegating to a committee does not absolve the directors of their responsibilities.
-A company’s directors remain primarily liable for running a company.
-They will need to act diligently and reasonably when delegating their duties to, and selecting the members of, a committee.
+However, companies with securities traded on a UK regulated market are required to establish an audit committee.
+The UK CGC also recommends that listed companies establish nomination and remuneration committees, and sets out specific independence requirements for members of these committees.
+Delegating to a committee does not, however, absolve directors of their duties.
+Directors remain primarily liable for the company’s operations and must act diligently and reasonably when delegating their duties and selecting committee members.

 -